-The concept of scent and fragrance is new to me because I have always been allergic to strong scent, especially in commercial perfume.
-Like many people, heady fragrance can cause breathing problems and headaches.
+The concept of scent and fragrance is new to me because I have always been allergic to strong scents, especially in commercial perfume.
+Like many people, heady fragrances can cause breathing problems and headaches.
 This is especially evident with shrubs such as English Privet (a noxious weed in Australia) Mock Orange, Abelia and if masses of it, White Star Jasmine.
-Nonetheless, I love and welcome fragrance in the garden especially in roses.
+Nonetheless, I love and welcome fragrances in the garden especially in roses.

-Deep Pink to Red Roses planted for fragrance – Parole, Sweet Intoxication, Parfum de Paris, Sour (Sister) Emmanuelle, Forget Me Knot, Fragrant Cloud, Chartreuse de Parme, Best Friend, Avignon, Kiss Me Kate, Fragrant Plum, Belle Parfum, Per-Fyoom Per-Fyoom , Fiona’s Wish, Grandma’s Rose, Fruity Parfuma, Guy Savoy and Parole.
+Deep Pink to Red Roses planted for fragrance – Parole, Sweet Intoxication, Parfum de Paris, Sour (Sister) Emmanuelle, Forget Me Knot, Fragrant Cloud, Chartreuse de Parme, Best Friend, Avignon, Kiss Me Kate, Fragrant Plum, Belle Parfum, Per-Fyoom Per-Fyoom, Fiona’s Wish, Grandma’s Rose, Fruity Perfuma, Guy Savoy and Parole.

 White to cream roses planted for Fragrance – Madame Anisette, Father of Peace, Coeur de Neige, Château de Versailles, Wollerton Old Hall, Windermere, Penelope.
 Spirit of Peace, Shirley’s Rose and La Vie En Rose